Chronology of Portuguese discoveries and maritime expansion

 Goa was an important Indian city on the main trade routes to the East.
 It was conquered by Afonso de Albuquerque and became the capital of the Portuguese Empire of India.

-The city was only taken by Afonso de Albuquerque after two attempts and strong resistance from the Muslim forces that controlled the territory.
+The city was only taken by Afonso de Albuquerque after two attempts and strong resistance from the Muslim forces that controlled the area.

-By the end of the 16th century, the city had around 250,000 inhabitants, a very high number, even by the European standards of the time.
+By the end of the 16th century, the city had a population of around 250,000, a very large number even by European standards at the time.

-Lost to the Indian Union in 1961, Goa still has an important heritage linking the city to Portugal.
+Lost to the Indian Union in 1961, Goa still has an important heritage linking it to Portugal.

 Mapa Histórico de Goa na Índia de 1646